 Forest structure was assessed along the entire length of the two transects between February 2004 and April 2005.
-To ease data collection, datasheets were used as in Appendix 2ii.
 Within 2.5 m either side of the transects, all trees 10 cm dbh or greater were measured for dbh (cm; using a girthing tape), height (m; using a laser range-finder), distance from the centre of the transect (m; using a tape measure) and distance along the transect (m; estimated by pacing).
 Stems were then re-measured in 2007, noting whether they were still alive, or whether they had died or had been cut or damaged since the first survey.
-Different datasheets were used for re-measurement, as shown in Appendix 2iii.